 Salmon is full of B vitamins that work together to break down proteins into amino acids necessary for building muscles.
 It is also high in vitamin A, which is beneficial for eyesight, growth, cell division, reproduction, and immunity.
 Finally, Salmon is one of the few foods that provide vitamin D, which is a vital vitamin generated by sunlight and cannot be produced by the body.
 Vitamin D is required for the proper functioning of the immune system, so if you live in a place with little sunshine, Salmon may be an important part of your diet.

-Salmon is a wonderful food for bodybuilding and muscle development in a variety of ways!
-Whether it’s the high protein content to help you gain mass and strength or the omega-free acids to reduce soreness after training, this dinner should be at least twice a month on your menu.
+Salmon is a beautiful food for bodybuilding and muscle development in a variety of ways!
+Before diving in, it is important to be aware of the potential risks associated with consuming high amounts of farmed salmon.
+Whether it’s the high protein content to help you gain mass and strength or the omega-free acids to reduce soreness after training, this dinner should be at least twice a month on your menu for bulkers.